Eating nutritious foods can improve your health and energy levels.

-Luckily, researchers have found that PAHs can be decreased by 41–89% if drippings are removed and smoke is minimized (8).
+However, researchers have found that PAHs can be decreased by 41–89% if drippings are removed and smoke is minimized (

-Bottom Line: Grilling and broiling provide great flavor but also reduce B vitamins.
-Grilling generates potentially cancer-causing substances.
+Grilling and broiling provide great flavor but also reduce levels of B vitamins.
+Also, grilling generates potentially cancer-causing substances.

-About 20–30% of vitamin C in green vegetables is lost during microwaving, which is less than most cooking methods (5).
+Meanwhile, about 20–30% of the vitamin C in green vegetables is lost during microwaving, which is less than most cooking methods (5).

 Roasting and baking refer to cooking food in an oven with dry heat.

-Although these terms are somewhat interchangeable, the term "roasting" is typically used for meat while "baking" is used for bread, muffins, cake and similar foods.
+Although these terms are somewhat interchangeable, roasting is typically used for meat while baking is used for bread, muffins, cake, and similar foods.

 Most vitamin losses are minimal with this cooking method, including vitamin C.

-Bottom Line: Roasting or baking does not have a significant effect on most vitamins and minerals, with the exception of B vitamins.
+Roasting or baking does not have a significant effect on most vitamins and minerals, except for B vitamins.

 In general, this is a healthy way to prepare food.